 Your puppy will need a sturdy collar with space for an ID tag and your council registration tag.

 The best type of collars are cotton web or leather.
 Avoid nylon as it will burn your hand and potentially your puppy’s neck.
-I use rolled leather collars as their ‘stay on’ collars (with their tags attached) and then Black Dog collars and leads for walking and training.
+I use rolled leather collars as their ‘stay on’ collars (but wait until they are fully grown before making this investment) and then Black Dog collars and leads for walking and training.

 A small slicker brush will be what you use all over when your puppy is young and has that fluffy puppy coat.
 Later on, you will use it for behind their ears and legs, especially the ‘hocks’.
 Mark II Small Slicker Brush (CC) or Blue Slicker Brush Soft (PP).

 A pin brush is what you will use for most of your grooming.
 This will get any dry dirt out and keep the coat looking nice.
-The Original Series Oblong Pin brush (CC) or Plush Pin Brush Regular (PP) will do the trick.
-Sometimes a brushing spray can also help glide the brush (and make your puppy smell nice).
-Just Divine Brushing Spray (CC) or OMG Ready to Use (PP).
+The Original Series Oblong Pin brush (CC) or Blue Round Tip Pin Brush (PP) will do the trick.
+A brushing spray will also help glide the brush (and make your puppy smell nice).
+Just Divine Brushing Spray (CC) or OMG (PP).
+Both of these products can be purchased as 'concentrates' which you just mix with water (the ratios are on the bottle).
+Long term this is a much cheaper option.

 A stainless steel comb will be necessary for dealing with tangles and getting out dead undercoat when they are shedding.
-I recommend the Buttercomb 71/2” All Fine (CC).
-Save your hands and splurge on the clip on handle.
+I recommend the Buttercomb 71/2” All Fine (CC) or C003 (PP).

 Visit our Youtube Channel for tutorials on how to groom your Finnish Lapphund.

-Lappies like to stick their proverbial middle finger to whatever bedding you buy (this is not one of their more endearing qualities).
-So my advice is don’t spend too much here.
+Lappies like to stick their proverbial middle toe to whatever bedding you buy (this is not one of their more endearing qualities).
+So my advice is do not spend too much here.
 They generally prefer the floor!
 They are not fans of soft, fluffy bedding.
 If you decide to use a crate, just a flat crate mat or vet bedding will suffice.

 If your lappie spends time outside, don’t waste your money on a kennel.
 Simply place a trampoline bed undercover somewhere.
 I use the steel frame, hessian sack ones.
 The sacks are cheap to replace when they get chewed (and they will) and the frames are sturdy.